rgmelvin/Melvin-s-Index/README.md

 Originally I was used JMP to manually run through the rather tedious process.
 Rebecca Freese took the process and produced the R-code that you find in this repository.

 The original publication is:
 Melvin, R.G., Hendrickson, E.N., Chaudhry, N. et al. A novel wastewater-based epidemiology indexing method predicts SARS-CoV-2 disease prevalence across treatment facilities in metropolitan and regional populations.
-Sci Rep 11, 21368 (2021). https://doi.org/10.1038/s41598-021-00853-y
+Sci Rep 11, 21368 (2021). https://doi.org/10.1038/s41598-021-00853-y It provides a detailed description of the protocol.

 The code was originally placed at https://github.com/simmonslab/dirtywatercooler.
 I have copied it here for convenience of finding it by name.
 Please reference the github repository specified in the publication.